-A Black Metal/Folk Metal band hailing from Courtenay, Vancouver Island, the two-piece outfit Skagos has earned substantial acclaim for a slim discography highlighted by debut album Ást, a split with Panopticon, and sophomore effort Anarchic.
+A Black Metal/Folk Metal band hailing from Courtenay, Vancouver Island, British Columbia, the two-piece outfit Skagos has earned substantial acclaim for a slim discography highlighted by debut album Ást, a split with Panopticon, and sophomore effort Anarchic.
 Skagos' songs are fairly clean by black metal standards, with lots of influence from Folk Music, Post-Rock, Progressive Rock, and Ambient Music.

 - Ray Hawes - Bass, Vocals